felixlut/ssl_ser/README.md

 # Speech Emotion Recognition based on pre-trained models using Self-Supervised Learning
-This project is part of a master's thesis for the: course DA231X - Degree Project in Computer Science and Engineering, Second Cycle 30hp
+This project is part of a master's thesis for KTH: course DA231X - Degree Project in Computer Science and Engineering, Second Cycle 30hp

 Heavily influenced by Huggingface's ASR scripts for wav2vec2 (link [here](https://github.com/huggingface/transformers/tree/9a06b6b11bdfc42eea08fa91d0c737d1863c99e3/examples/research_projects/wav2vec2)).

 # Get started
+## Prerequisites
+To run the project Docker needs to be installed, as well as uploading the data to your local repository.
+The data is supposed to be stored in ```ser_scripts/datasets/{dataset_name}```.

+## Step-by-step
 Enter the following commands to the command line to setup and run the scripts
 1. ```docker build -t ser_env .```
 2. ```docker run -it --gpus device=0 -v $(pwd)/ser_scripts:/workspace/ser_scripts:ro ser_env```